Hampus220S/stocks/NOTES.md

 - search input window should have stock_t* in search_data_t

 ## Maybe
-- move is_inflated from parent to specific children and split up to x and y inflation
 - utilize that tui, menu and parent has same fields (create generic functions)

 ## Future